julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Exit properties is missing a check box for visibility
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields